Correcting Bias When Using Latent Regressors: A Correlation-Corrected Estimator Using Split Indicators

-This, along with Equation \ref{eq:latent-attenuation-factor} above, suggests using the square root of the sample correlation between the two replicate measures of $X$ in order to correct for attenuation in the estimated slope coefficient, $\beta_X$.\footnote{In some latent variable estimation situations, our split-half approach to estimating measurement error variance may not be appropriate.
-For example, if indicators are designed to tap different aspects of a latent variable rather than with internal consistency in mind---perhaps even being chosen to have lower correlations with each other (e.g., \citet{gosling2003very}, it may be preferable to consider test-retest reliability or other approaches.} Noting that in our latent variable predictor setup the attenuation factor for the slope coefficient is $\frac{1}{\sqrt{1+\sigma^2_{U}}}$ rather than the $\frac{1}{1+\sigma^2_{U}}$ from the standard observable variable case, we could estimate the standard linear regression coefficient using $\hat{X}_1$, as our predictor to obtain $\hat{\beta}_{\hat{X}}$ and then correct this estimate to obtain
+In our latent variable predictor setup, the attenuation factor for the slope coefficient is $\frac{1}{\sqrt{1+\sigma^2_{U}}}$ (see Equation \ref{eq:latent-attenuation-factor}).
+In the standard observable variable case, it is $\frac{1}{1+\sigma^2_{U}}$ (see Equation \ref{eq:StandardCaseAttenuation}).
+This suggests using the square root of the sample correlation between the two separate estimates of $X$ to correct attenuation in the estimated slope coefficient, $\beta_X$.\footnote{In some situations, this split-half may not be appropriate.
+For example, if indicators are designed to tap different aspects of a latent variable rather than with internal consistency in mind (e.g., \cite{gosling2003very}), it may be preferable to consider test-retest reliability.} To do this, we first estimate the standard linear regression coefficient using $\hat X^{(1)}$ as our predictor to obtain $\hat{\beta}_{\hat X^{(1)}}$ and then correct this estimate: